-Name: \\\\\
+Name:

-All UNE Graduation Criteria Met
+All Uì NE Graduation Criteria Met

-- $\circ$ All fees paid in full
+0 All fees paid in full

-- All library books returned
+0 All library books returned

-- Registrar's Graduation Application
+Regist rar's Graduation Application

-- January (Optional-to walk in Graduation ceremony)
+0 January (Optional-to walk in Graduation ceremony)

-- June (Required for actual diploma)
+0 June (Required for actual diploma)

-- Completed course requirements for all courses.
+Comp leted course requirements for all courses.

-All Nurse Anesthesia program courses completed with B- or higher grade, Overall cumulative GPA 3.0 or higher
+All Nu urse Anesthesia program courses completed with B- or higher grade, Overall

+cumul ative GPA 3.0 or higher

-- All clinical requirements met:
+All cli nical requirements met:

-- All clinical cases logged in Medatrax
+0 All clinical cases logged in Medatrax

-- All Clinical Evaluations Submitted
+0 All Clinical Evaluations Submitted

-- $\circ~$ All COA standards for Case and Clinical Hour Requirements are Met
+0 All COA standards for Case and Clinical Hour Requirements are Met

-- Any missed/sick days made up
+0 Any missed/sick days made up according to the PTO policies

-- Proof of Meeting attendance
+Proof of Meeting attendance

-- $\circ$ 1 National
+0 1 National

-- o 2 State/Regional
+0 2 State/Regional

 Senior Day Paperwork

-- Financial Aid Meeting
+0 Financial Aid Meeting

-- Exit Interviews
+0 Exit Interviews

-- Program evaluations
+0 Program evaluations

 Please answer the following:

-- Have you accepted a CRNA position?
-YES\\\\\ NO\\\\\ - With Whom/Where will you be working?
+0 Have you accepted a CRNA position?
+YES NO

+0 With Whom/Where will you be working?

-• Email to reach you in the future:
+0 Email to reach you in the future:

+$\cup$ Eman to reach you in the future.

-STUDENT CONTRACT
+UNIVERSITY OF NEW ENGLAND SCHOOL OF NURSE ANESTHESIA STUDENT CONTRACT